 Licensed Practical Nurse

-Licensed Practical Nurse (LPN) - Bring your Nursing experience to our growing, mission-driven organization!
+Traveling Licensed Practical Nurse (LPN) - Bring your Nursing experience to our growing, mission-driven organization!

 This is a fantastic role to continue your nursing career path within Social and Human Services, and work within a setting that offers variety and rewarding challenges within group home settings.

-Each of our programs is designed around the needs of the adults we serve and delivered in the communities they call home.
+Each of our programs is designed around the needs of the children and adults we serve and delivered in the communities they call home.
 We provide the right balance of service and support – combining personal choice, flexibility and community integration with professional oversight, family involvement and stability.

 Our Nursing positions enjoy high-impact with those we serve while providing flexibility with your schedule and location while having career options to move up and across the organization.

 Provide clinical care to address the medical needs of the individuals we serve

 - Provide prescribed